IRS OFFER IN COMPROMISE

 You need to prove that your income and assets are insufficient to pay your entire outstanding tax balance.
 Form 656 has two different financial statement forms, one for individuals and businesses, with an extra section for self-employed taxpayers.
 This statement is incredibly exhaustive as you must provide information about your and your spouse’s employment, whether your dependents and other people living in your household contribute to the household income, household expenses, vehicles and other assets, and virtually anything else related to your ability to pay down your tax debt.
 You must include copies of documents such as pay stubs, car notes, student loan payments, and other proof of your expenses, income, assets, and debts to substantiate what you entered on the financial statement.
 If you are self-employed, you need to provide an extensive breakdown of assets used in your business as well as where your income comes from and the type of expenses you have.

-Making the Actual IRS Settlement Offer and Choosing a Payment Plan
+Making the Actual IRS Offer in Compromise and Choosing a Payment Plan

 Once you’ve compiled your financial statement, which should support your Offer in Compromise amount and how much you are able to pay, you then make the actual offer.
 The offer price should be as close to the original tax liability as possible, within reason.